Hidden Gems in Paris, 40+ Secret Spots

 The exterior has an asymmetrical design, with a tall belfry on the left side.
 It was originally just extra space for an abbey founded by Paris’ first king, Clovis.

 But the French revolutionaries didn’t like abbeys and targeted established religion.
 So the abbey (like the College des Bernardins) was suppressed.
-The abbey was demolished except for the Clovis Tower, which can still be seen from the church grounds.

 the elaborate and lacy rood screen in Saint Etienne du Mont church